anoushmistry/Procedural-Animation-in-Unity/README.md

 Head tracking using a Multi-Aim Constraint.

-Two-Bone IK for arms and legs.
+Two-Bone IK for arms used for environment interactions (similar to those in Uncharted 4).

-Dynamic constraint weighting controlled through scripts for smooth blending between procedural and keyframed animation.
+Dynamic constraint weighting controlled through scripts for smooth blending between procedural and keyframed animation (In Progress).

 Example character prefab with a working rig and procedural behaviors.